ehudreiter/accuracySharedTask/README.md

+# Shared Task in Evaluating Accuracy
-For more information on the shared task, see (https://www.aclweb.org/anthology/2020.inlg-1.28/)
+For more information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/

 ## Shared task schedule
 * 15 December 2020: Shared task officially launched at INLG 2020